SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 [Apple’s App Store][apple-app-store] or [Google Play][google-play],
 should try to publish the released software in these marketplaces.

-Releases should correspond to a tagged version number and a [Release][release] for the version should be created on GitHub.
+Releases should correspond to a tagged version number and a Release for the version should be created on GitHub.
 The GitHub Release should summarize all changes made since the last release and highlight new features, possibly by referring to blog entries or similar that describes them in more